svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ```

 As one can see now both `calres` and `testres` properties are `pcares` objects, while the `cvres` remains empty.

-To perform cross-validation we need to specify a cell array with cross-validation settings.
+To perform cross-validation user needs to specify a cell array with cross-validation settings.
 The cell array has a following structure: `{'name', nseg, niter}`.
 Here `name` is a type of cross-validation, which can be `'full'` for full cross-validation, aka "leave-one-out"), `'rand'` is random segmented cross-validation and `'ven'` for systematic cros-validation using "venetian blinds" method.
-For the last two methods one has to specify a number of segments, `nseg`.
+For the last two methods one has also to specify a number of segments, `nseg`.
 For random cross-validation

 ## Exploring the models